 5. For contributions intended to influence a recall election, the committee shall segregate those contributions into bank accounts that are different from those intended to influence any other election and those recall contributions may not be used to influence any other election.

 C. A committee shall exercise its best effort to obtain the required information for any incomplete contribution received that is required to be itemized and reported.
 The committee shall clearly ask for identification and inform the contributor that the committee is required by law to seek identification.
+Notwithstanding section 16-901, paragraph 29, subdivision (a), a person whose residential address is protected from public disclosure pursuant to section 16-153 is not required to disclose the person's residential address and shall instead provide an alternate mailing address.
 The committee shall report in an amended report any contributor identification obtained after the contribution has been disclosed on a campaign finance report.

 D. A committee shall keep records of the following: